MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This category contains the following fields:

   - **Architecture** - The architecture of the application.
-Let’s us classify errors that might be specific to an architecture of the application.
+Let's us classify errors that might be specific to an architecture of the application.

   - **Click2RunPackageVersion** - The version number of the Click-To-Run package that installed the app.
 Allows us to identify which version of the installer was used to install Office so we can identify setup related issues.